randomsequence/keyfor/README.md

 3. Prints your username in bold, and any notes you stored.
 4. Copies your password to the clipboard

+### get subset

     keyfor example.com 1,2,5

-As above, but only the first, second and fifth characters of the password are copied to the clipboard
+As get, but only the first, second and fifth characters of the password are copied to the clipboard

 ### add